What civil engineering work is required for the High-Luminosity LHC?

 What is the work schedule?

-What will happen to the excavated earth?
+What will happen to the excavated soil?

-Around 100 000 m3 of earth will be excavated to create the underground structures.
+Around 100 000 m3 of soil will be excavated to create the underground structures.
 The excavated material will be analysed on the surface to check its quality.
-On the Meyrin site, much of the excavated material will be reused to create a platform on which to erect the buildings.
+On the Meyrin site, much of the excavated material will be reused to create a platform on which to erect the surface buildings.
 The rest will be taken to a treatment centre.
 At Cessy, almost all of the excavated material will be taken to inert waste storage facilities located less than 20 km from the worksite, to limit the transport distance.
 On both sites, the topsoil will be reused for landscaping.

 How will the work affect traffic?